 This briefing paper provides an overview of how places are allocated at state-funded mainstream schools in England.
 It covers appeals, and other options for parents and carers unhappy with their child's allocated school.Jump to full report >>

-Children in England can take up a full-time school place in a reception class in the September following their fourth birthday, but there is no requirement for them to be in full-time education until the start of the school term following their fifth birthday.
+Children in England can take up a full-time school place in the September following their fourth birthday, but there is no requirement for them to be in education until the start of the school term following their fifth birthday.

-School places are not automatically allocated in England, even when children are attending an attached pre-school or ‘feeder’ school, or have older siblings already attending school.
+School places are not automatically allocated in England, even when children are attending an attached pre-school or feeder school, or have older siblings already attending.
 Parents or carers need to apply for a place.

-Parents who are refused a place at a particular school have a right to appeal.
-Other options include remaining on waiting lists, joining the waiting lists of schools not originally applied for, or arranging other provision – e.g., home schooling.
+Parents or carers who are refused a place at a particular school have a right of appeal.
+Other options include remaining on waiting lists, joining the waiting lists of schools not originally applied for, or arranging other suitable education – e.g., home schooling.